yeasy/code_snippet/README.md

 Simple but powerful script, which can automatically download a website by URL and save it to local directory for offline reference.
 ###rm.sh
 A much safer rm script, which can automatically backup removed files, in case deleting useful data (beta version).
+###nss
+This script will show all ip address inside each network namespace.
+If give a parameter, then it will show the network namespace containing the key.
+This is useful for openstack debugging.